Luis Masaveu

-Luis Masaveu Roncal (born 17 December 2002) is a Spanish professional golfer and Challenge Tour player.
+Luis Masaveu Roncal (born 17 December 2002) is a Spanish professional golfer and LIV Golf player.

 Amateur career

 Masaveu had a very successful amateur career and reached a best rank of 16th in the World Amateur Golf Ranking.
 He won the 2023 Tailhade Cup in Argentina and the 2024 Portuguese International Amateur Championship.
 He was runner-up at the 2022 European Nations Cup - Copa Sotogrande, the 2023 Lytham Trophy, and the 2024 Spanish International Amateur Championship, after finishing 3rd in 2022.
 He reached the semi-finals of the 2024 U.S. Amateur, where he lost to the eventual champion, his compatriot José Luis Ballester.

 He represented Spain twice at the Eisenhower Trophy, and won the European Amateur Team Championship twice, in 2022 and 2023.

 Masaveu won low amateur honors at the European Tour's Open de España twice, in 2022 and 2024.
 In the 2022 edition, he finished 34th.

 Masaveu become the first Spanish amateur to make the cut in the Open at the 2024 Open Championship at Royal Troon Golf Club, after earning his spot in the 36-hole Final Qualifying competition at Royal Cinque Ports Golf Club.
 He prevailed in a three-for-one play-off for the last of four spots against Branden Grace, despite playing with a spare set of incomplete clubs after his bag was lost.

 His coach is Gonzalo Fernández-Castaño.

 Masaveu finished 3rd in the European Tour's inaugural Global Amateur Pathway ranking to earn Challenge Tour status for 2025.